Temporal-order-controlled Parrondo reversal in a periodically switched quantum walk acting on NEQR image states: Introduction

 Quantum image encryption schemes have advanced rapidly with the adoption of efficient quantum image representations such as the Novel Enhanced Quantum Representation (NEQR)~\cite{zhang2013neqr}, which allows for deterministic retrieval and flexible, pixel-level addressability of grayscale images~\cite{abd2019encryption}.
 A particularly promising approach involves the use of quantum walks, which are the quantum analogues of classical random walks and are characterized by quantum superposition, ballistic spreading, and the generation of entanglement.
 Discrete-time quantum walks (DTQWs)~\cite{Aharonov2001,AaronsonAmbainisToC2005,lovett2010universal} (see~\cite{VenegasAndraca2012} for a comprehensive review) are especially suitable for quantum circuit implementation due to their discrete nature, and have demonstrated utility in various quantum algorithms and cryptographic protocols~\cite{razzoli2024efficient,VenegasAndraca2012,Portugal2018,Kadian2021}.

 In quantum image encryption, DTQWs can be exploited to generate complex, highly sensitive, and pseudo-random encryption keys.
-For example, the work~\cite{abd2019encryption} developed a protocol in which a quantum walk on a cycle is used to produce a quantum mask image, serving as the control in a quantum CNOT operation that encrypts the NEQR image~\cite{abd2019encryption}.
-This methodology produces encryption schemes that are robust against standard cryptanalytic attacks and demonstrate strong statistical randomness and sensitivity to both key and plaintext.
+For example, the work~\cite{abd2019encryption} developed a protocol in which a quantum walk on a cycle is used to produce a quantum mask image, serving as the control in a quantum controlled not (CNOT) operation that encrypts the NEQR image~\cite{abd2019encryption}.
+However, such measurement-based approaches have been critiqued~\cite{grassl2020comment} for discarding the intrinsic quantum information and reversibility offered by unitary evolution, essentially reducing the quantum walk to a classical random number generator.

+In this work, we present a fully coherent, unitary quantum image encryption protocol that overcomes these limitations.
+Instead of collapsing the quantum state, we act directly on the preservation of superposition and entanglement throughout the entire encryption process.
+Our scheme integrates three fully reversible quantum layers: \begin{enumerate} \item \textbf{Diffusion}: A spatial permutation layer that scatters pixel information globally across the image lattice. \item \textbf{Confusion}: A non-linear position-color entanglement operation (using Toffoli gates) that destroys local correlations. \item \textbf{Substitution}: A unitary Parrondo quantum walk applied to the color register, driven by a position-dependent coin. \end{enumerate}

 The DTQW formalism involves a Hilbert space that is the tensor product of a position register and an internal coin register.
 Each time step consists of a quantum coin operation followed by a conditional shift, efficiently implemented in quantum circuits via the quantum Fourier transform (QFT) for diagonalizing the conditional shift operator~\cite{razzoli2024efficient}.
 Quantum walks are known for their periodic dynamics, recurrence, and the recurrent generation of entangled states, which are directly relevant for cryptographic applications~\cite{razzoli2024efficient,Panda2023}.